 In terms of Wi-Fi coverage, the Linksys edged out the eero in my experience.
 It’s hard to quantify this, but if your home is large, it’s a safer choice to go with the Velop MX4200.

-By the way, the Velop MX4200 can work as a mini NAS server with quite excellent performance.
-In a mesh system, each of the hardware units can host an external drive.
-The eero Pro 6, on the other hand, can’t host an external storage device at all.
+By the way, the Velop MX4200 can work as a mini NAS server with quite excellent performanceโit can host one external drive per hardware unit in a mesh system.
+The eero Pro 6, on the other hand, can't host an external storage device at all.

 Pros